colejd/colejd.github.io/_posts/2019-03-13-opencv-tip-arrays.md

 ---
-title: "OpenCV Tip: InputArray, OutputArray, and You"
+title: "OpenCV, InputArray, OutputArray, and You"
 subtitle: "Improve your code with *one easy trick!*"
 author: Jon
 layout: post